Big Black

 Albini wrote in a column sometime in the mid-'80s: "I want to push myself, the music, the audience and everything involved as close to the precipice as possible.
 Although I'm kinda worried about what we'll find there.
 All the coolest pioneers of this noise spirit seem to have made the trip to the extreme, been unable, or unwilling, to push on, and tossed in the towel."

-I'd like to underscore at this point that this is a band who had the nerve to say "fuck you" both to society and the standards of their regional punk scenes.
+So, that was Big Black: a band that had the nerve to say "fuck you" both to society and the standards of their regional punk scene.
 Because Big Black was not popular in Chicago and didn't like playing there either, their scorn seems to be indebted to Albini being kind of an asshole, but also very observant of bullshit.
-I doubt loud-mouthed and minimally self-aware punk guys cared for this.
+I doubt arrogant, self-entitled punk guys were privy to this (which, Albini kinda was himself, but I digress).
 Either way, I think Big Black's biggest backhand was to play music that was simultaneously more danceable and more violent than - in my humble opinion - really anything their peers were doing at the time.
-At least, this is to the extent that they were on the same level as groups like Scratch Acid and No Trend - with the former from Texas, and the latter, D.C.